-Any challenge of a judicial officer hearing dependency matters in Juvenile Court, Dependency Division pursuant to Code of Civil Procedure § 170, et. seq. shall be reported to the Administrative Presiding Judge of the Juvenile Dependency Court.
-The Administrative Presiding Judge of the Juvenile Dependency Court shall take whatever legal action is appropriate, including reassignment to another department if necessary.
-If the challenge is to the Administrative Presiding Judge of the Juvenile Dependency Court, the Presiding Judge of the Superior Court shall take whatever legal action is appropriate, including reassignment to another department if necessary.
-(Effective July 1, 2012; Rule 6.1.6 (now 6.3.2) renumbered effective January 1, 2006; adopted as Rule 50.6 effective January 1, 1999)
+Any challenge of a judicial officer hearing Juvenile Dependency matters, pursuant to Code of Civil Procedure § 170, et. seq., shall be reported to the Presiding Judge of the Juvenile Court who shall then take whatever legal action is appropriate, including reassignment to another department as designated by the Presiding Judge of the Juvenile Court

+If the challenge is to the Presiding Judge of the Juvenile Court, the Presiding Judge of the Superior Court shall take whatever legal action is appropriate, including reassignment to another department, if necessary.
+(Effective January 1, 2022; Rule 6.1.6 (now 6.3.2) renumbered effective January 1, 2006; adopted as Rule 50.6 effective January 1, 1999)